 - The bulbs rotted due to too much moisture in the soil.
 Pick a well-drained location or dig up the bulbs and store them.

-- Your tulips didn’t get enough sun.
+- They didn’t get enough sun.
 Plant in a full sun location.

 - You removed last year’s foliage before the bulb stored enough energy.
 Wait until all the leaves have died.

 - Your soil is lacking key nutrients.
-Fertilize your tulips in fall and spring with a low-nitrogen fertilizer.
+Fertilize in fall and spring with a low-nitrogen fertilizer.